zoesreagan/eidetic-memory-game/README.md

 # Eidetic Memory Game

 ## About
-This is a simple color matching memory game with a neat-o twist!
+This is a simple color matching memory game with an added word recall challenge.

 Eidetic memory is the ability to recall information from memory after only a few moments of exposure without using an mnemonic device.

 Visuospatial processing diminishes with age and the loss of this skill is a major component of cognitive decline.
+Perhaps training this "memory" can help ward off the loss of visuospatial processing we experience with aging.

 ## User stories
 This game will test the player's ability to recall a word after a color matching game.